2314772/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. fork this repository
+1. continuously update the Tasks and Log headings to reflect your progress
-2. activate GitHub Pages to generate a website from the files
+2. draft research question ideas
-3. familiarize yourself with Markdown language and modify the `index.md` file
+3. read through project management and content management aspects of the website
-4. continuously update the Tasks and Log headings to reflect your progress
+4. existential risks interdisciplinary literature review
-5. ...
+5. prepare for presentation (10/11/2023, next friday)

 ## Log
 2023-11-02 coming up with and brainstormimg/mindmapping ideas for my research question